elatov/elatov.github.io/_posts/2014-05-06-rhcsa-rhce-chapter-19-network-services.md

     111

 it looks like the last 3 attempts were successful.
-Lastly make sure it&#8217;s synchronized:
+Lastly make sure it's synchronized:

     [root@rhel1 ~]# ntpstat
     synchronised to NTP server (216.66.0.142) at stratum 3